 The Clues to Where You Should Be Serving

-“As water reflects the face, so one’s life reflects the heart.”
-(Proverbs 27:19 NIV)
+“As water reflects the face, so one’s life reflects the heart” (Proverbs 27:19 NIV).

 The Bible uses the term “heart” to describe the bundle of desires, hopes, interests, ambitions, dreams, and affections that you have.
-Your heart represents the source of all your motivations — what you love to do and what you care about most.
+Your heart represents the source of all your motivations—what you love to do and what you care about most.
 Even today, we still use the word in this way when we say, “I love you with all my heart.”

-The Bible says what is in your heart is what you really are: “As water reflects the face, so one’s life reflects the heart” (Proverbs 27:19 NIV).
+The Bible says what is in your heart reveals what you really are: “As water reflects the face, so one’s life reflects the heart” (Proverbs 27:19 NIV).
 You are not what others think you are or what circumstances force you to be.
 Your heart is the real you.
 It determines why you say the things you do, why you feel the way you do, and why you act the way you do.

 Physically, each of us has a unique heartbeat.
 Just as we each have unique thumbprints, eye prints, and voiceprints, our hearts beat in slightly different patterns.
 It’s amazing that out of all the billions of people who’ve ever lived, no one has ever had a heartbeat exactly like yours.